IbrahimKhanGH/IbrahimKhanGH/README.md

 **About Me!**

 - 👨🏽‍💻 I’m a Computer Science student at the University of Texas at Dallas, set to graduate in May 2025.
-- 🌱 Currently, I'm diving deep into Python with a keen interest in Web Scraping and Data Visualization.
+🌱 Diving into Python with a focus on Web Scraping and Data Visualization.
+🎮 Fascinated by game mechanics, player experiences, and game development.
+My projects have delved into web automation, UX, and creating immersive applications.
+Recently explored Unity and am passionate about creating dynamic game environments and mechanics.
 - 🤔 My projects revolve around web automation, user experience, and developing exciting and useful applications.
 I love working on personal projects that pique my interest!
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [Iboo11khan@gmail.com](mailto:Iboo11khan@gmail.com).